Coinbase 2FA Setup with an Authenticator App

 Protect your cryptocurrency with proper 2FA.
-Step-by-step guide to setting up authenticator app MFA on Coinbase, Kraken, Binance, and Gemini.
-Never use SMS for crypto.
+Set up authenticator app MFA on Coinbase, Kraken, Binance, and Gemini.
+Never use SMS for crypto - SIM swaps are the #1 theft vector.

 If there’s one type of account where two-factor authentication is absolutely non-negotiable, it’s a cryptocurrency exchange.
 Unlike a bank, there’s no fraud department to call, no FDIC insurance, and no chargebacks.
 If someone drains your crypto wallet, it’s gone.
 Forever.